Information & Support

 Dilation and evacuation (D&E): after around 14 weeks gestation

 In a dilation and evacuation procedure, the contents of the uterus are removed using instruments rather than gentle suction, and the cervix needs to be dilated more widely than in a vacuum curettage termination.
 In procedures from around 16-17 weeks upwards, the dilation process can be performed using a combination of medications and dilator rods, and the entire abortion procedure can involve medical appointments over two consecutive days from this gestation upward.
-Issues to be aware of when considering a termination at 16-17 weeks or later include the need to have somewhere fairly close to the clinic to stay (if you will need to attend the clinic on two consecutive days instead of one), and to be very sure about your decision; changing your mind after the doctor has started the dilation has serious implications for the pregnancy and may also jeopardise your health.
+Issues to be aware of when considering a termination at 16-17 weeks or later include the need to have somewhere fairly close to the clinic to stay (if you will need to attend the clinic on two consecutive days instead of one), and to be very sure about your decision; changing your mind after the doctor has started the dilation has serious implications for the pregnancy.

 Leaving the clinic